By Kevin Cornish

 The focus on existing assets is consistent with nearly a decade of responses in our Strategic Directions reports relating to the electric industry (dating to 2011) and the water industry (to 2012) in which respondents chose aging infrastructure as the most challenging issue facing their industries.

-With the reliability of traditional utility services being brought into focus by powerful storms, large-scale fires and rising customer service expectations, the rollout of projects to enhance resilience and improve operational efficiency continues.
+With the reliability of traditional utility services being brought into focus by powerful storms, large-scale fires and rising customer service expectations, the rollout of projects to enhance resilience and improve operational efficiency and data quality management continues.
 Some such technologies, including advances in Information Technology (IT), Operational Technology (OT) and Artificial Intelligence (AI) are accelerating the blurring of lines between traditional organization silos.

 But despite positive sentiment, integrated planning is viewed as a key initiative.
 When weighed among top industry issues, it rated eighth of the top 10 issues among respondents for our 2019 water report, and it failed to make the list in our 2019 electric report.

 This latter point could reflect utilities’ emerging shift from integrated resource planning (IRP) to integrated system planning that takes interdependencies into greater consideration.
 But, contrast this with data from the commercial and industrial sector, where nearly half of respondents indicated they expect to complete the implementation of smart manufacturing processes within the next five years.